telerik/fiddler-everywhere-docs/inspect-traffic/organizing-traffic.md

 ## Sharing in Fiddler Everywhere

-Already saved snapshots of captured traffic can be shared directly within the **Sessions** tree.
+Already saved snapshots of captured traffic can be shared directly within the **Snapshots** tree.

-1. Select the saved snapshot from within the **Sessions** tree.
+1. Select the saved snapshot from within the **Snapshots** tree.

 1. Use the context menu to invoke the **Share** dialog.